 I finally reached the cable car which was 10 minutes away from the train station.
 It was a really cute cable car with enough seats for about 20 people.

 This mountain is probably one of the best kept secrets in the Kansai region.
 The view is absolutely spectacular and you can see lake Biwa in all its (massive) glory.
 I went in winter and so there was also snow at the top!

-Everyone was just so happy to see the snow.
+Look at that view!
+Everyone was just so happy to see the snow, too.
 It was a rather sunny day so we didn’t realise that there would be so much.

 I walked to the main temple, Enryakuji.
 This is another UNESCO world heritage site (one of the many, many I saw in this trip).
 Very strangely, this temple was once also involved with the yakuza which lead to a nationwide scandal and resignation of many officials.